landonviator/landonviator/README.md

 - I focus on develping audio plugins, so DSP coupled with software development.
 - I’m working as a general software engineer @ Audiofile-Engineering: plugin development, Electron desktop development, and Jest testing.
-- My goals are to make really cool audio technology for musicians everywhere.
+- My passion is making really cool audio applications for musicians everywhere.
 - Fun fact: I also dabble in graphic design, electronics, am an avid gamer, and have three cats that I love dearly.

 ### Connect with me